-The four bridge locations that correspond to the Project are all located within Marin County and are within varying levels of local, state, federal responsibility areas and are within or near varying types of fire hazard severity according to CAL FIRE (Figure 3-3).
-Coyote Creek Bridge/Location 1, near Marin City, is within an LRA; directly east of the bridge is classified as an SRA and is considered a very high fire hazard severity zone (Figure 3-3a).
-Eskoot Creek Bridge/Location 2, south of Stinson Beach, is within an SRA and is partially within a moderate and high fire hazard severity zone (Figure 3-3b).
-Olema Creek Bridge South/Location 3 and Olema Creek Bridge North/Location 4, located south of Tomales Bay, are both within an FRA (Figure 3-3c and Figure 3-3d).
+The four bridge locations that correspond to the Project are all located within Marin County and are within varying levels of local, state, federal responsibility areas and are within or near varying types of fire hazard severity according to CAL FIRE (Figure 3-3 in Appendix A).
+Coyote Creek Bridge/Location 1, near Marin City, is within an LRA; directly east of the bridge is classified as an SRA and is considered a very high fire hazard severity zone (Figure 3-3a in Appendix A).
+Eskoot Creek Bridge/Location 2, south of Stinson Beach, is within an SRA and is partially within a moderate and high fire hazard severity zone (Figure 3-3b in Appendix A).
+Olema Creek Bridge South/Location 3 and Olema Creek Bridge North/Location 4, located south of Tomales Bay, are both within an FRA (Figure 3-3c and Figure 3-3d in Appendix A).